Skip to main content

 Creates one metric in the report, with the last recorded value at the end of the reporting period.
 This is similar to using a stringProperty or numberProperty.
 Appends the .latest suffix to the provided metric name.

-Even if no aggregation types are requested, all state transitions will be displayed on timeline by HRT.
+Even if no aggregation types are requested, all state transitions will be displayed on the Device Timeline by HRT.

 info